Fractional Quantum Hall phases of graphene beyond ultra-short range intervalley-anisotropic interaction: Exact diagonalization scheme and results

 \subsection{Charge neutrality}

 We start by presenting and analyzing the results of our calculations for the case of charge neutrality.
 We took $N_e=12,~N_{\phi}=6$ (thus two out of four spin-valley sublevels of 0LL filled).
-We take the square mean Yukawa coupling $\frac{g}{2\pi l^2_B}=0.01 \frac{e^2}{\epsilon l_B}$. \cref{halffill} shows the (6,6,0) multiplet for cases of almost ultrashort and short-range interactions.
+We take the square mean Yukawa coupling $\frac{g}{2\pi l^2_B}=0.0{0}1 \frac{e^2}{\epsilon l_B}$. {The ground state multiplet of a symmetry-unbroken system lies in the sector $L=30\hbar$, as the expected uniform population of momentum sites gives $L=2\sum_{n=0}^{N_{\phi}-1}n\hbar=30\hbar$.
+We confine our study to this sector}. \cref{halffill} shows the (6,6,0) multiplet for cases of almost ultrashort and short-range interactions.